 Please describe the possibilities for replication and extension of project outcomes.
+Explain how the project could have an impact in creating a new model or example that can be widely replicated.

 I. Sustainability (maximum 3 pages)

 Please distinguish between the following aspects of sustainability: